Skip to main content

 Damaged Hair

 A deep conditioning mask is your damaged tresses’ new BFF.
-If your hair is feeling a little worse for wear and in need of immediate repair, opting for a 5minute protein-rich treatment once a week will strengthen them and prevent any snapping.
+If your hair is feeling a little worse for wear and in need of immediate repair, opting for a 5-minute protein-rich treatment once a week will strengthen them and prevent any snapping.

 I’d recommend the Moroccanoil Restorative Hair Mask.
 It is a revitalising treatment that nourishes, rebuilds strength and restores hair's elasticity.